Tuesday, 24 January 2023

 HISTORY AND INSCRIPTIONS

-The original temple is believed to be built during 7th century CE - the Kalyani Chalukya’s period to Jagadekamalla- I in 603 CE (according to epigraphic inscriptions) who installed the image of the goddess.
-The present temple was renovated / reconstructed in 1750 CE, by Parusharam Agale, a Maratha chieftain.
+The original temple is believed to have been built during the 7th century CE - the Kalyani Chalukya’s period to Jagadekamalla- I in 603 CE (according to epigraphic inscriptions) who installed the image of the goddess.
+The present temple was renovated/reconstructed in 1750 CE, by Parusharam Agale, a Maratha chieftain.

-As per the inscriptions, the Deepa Sthambas / lamp pillars at the entrance to the temple was installed by the "Ketimayya".
+As per the inscriptions, the Deepa Sthambas / lamp pillars at the entrance to the temple were installed by the "Ketimayya".

 LEGENDS

-As per the legend the original Deity Sri Banashankari Amma existed on the same place, even before construction of the temple by Kalyani Chalukyas.
+As per the legend, the original Deity Sri Banashankari Amma existed in the same place, even before the construction of the temple by Kalyani Chalukyas.

 The Amman is a kuladeivam for "Devangar Kulam" ( Weaver Community ) and Deshastha Brahmins.